 Take a sizable public park and a craft brewery, put them near one another, and what do you have?
-Well, in this case, a walk through LA’s back pages at brand-new Los Angeles State Historic Park and a refreshing beverage afterward at the brand-new Chinatown location of Highland Park Brewery.
+Well, in this case, a walk through LA’s back pages at Los Angeles State Historic Park and a refreshing beverage afterward at the Chinatown location of Highland Park Brewery.

 Keep walking southwest around the circumference, eventually arriving at a modern bridge above a bit of history.
 Interpretive signs tell the history of the park, and a concrete circle marks the spot of a onetime Southern Pacific Railway depot.
 Get onto the bridge for views of the park framed by the urban jungle.
 Head toward the Chinatown metro station and wave at a passing car as you turn a corner and complete the final stretch to your starting point.
 Last, you’ll pass by citrus trees in steel barrels with uplifting messages inscribed on them in multiple languages.
 Enjoy the scent and the scene one last time before you walk to the brewery.